3DJupp/LoctekMotion-TouchDisplay/README.md

 ## flexispot-e7q-esp32-2432s028-lvgl
 Still there are many parts from [ESPHome-touch-display-mount](https://github.com/akuehlewind/ESPHome-touch-display-mount) and the [LoctekMotion IoT project](https://github.com/iMicknl/LoctekMotion_IoT) there is LVGL to control the display, buttons and its UI
 <br>Some special things about this one:
-- There is a bootlogo, thats not necessary at all
+- 16 Bit graphics and even faster then default_graphics
 - The bar-graph at the bottom indicated the current height.
 The min/max values are used from the yaml, even if its below or above that (those desks tend to overshoot a little)
-- Less lambdas for the buttons, but still: Buttons are deactivated if certain heights are below or above a treshold
+- Less lambdas for the buttons, buttons have automatic touch mapping and still: Buttons are deactivated if certain heights are below or above a treshold (Up/Down button)
+- More or less useful features, such as a bootlogo, status icons, burn-in prevention for the lcd, and even flash-stored information on the last preset beeing used
 - The UI is less appealing than the first version, but its more flexible and faster (live height-data during movement)
-- Its still WIP, so please take some time to validate which one you would like to use
+- Its still not a finished product, so please take some time to validate if thats fine for you

-> [!IMPORTANT]
-> flexispot-e7q-esp32-2432s028-lvgl.yaml will be added soon
+Here you will find [flexispot-e7q-esp32-2432s028-lvgl.yaml](YAML/flexispot-e7q-esp32-2432s028-lvgl.yaml)